zdchan/GraspXL/README.md

 <img src="/tease_more.jpg" />

 ## Update
-**The data is ready to download!
-If you want the large-scale generated motions (with 500k+ objects from [Objaverse](https://objaverse.allenai.org/) and different hand models), just fill [this form](https://forms.gle/dNwaGvtb4ppi1HZt5) to get access!
-If you are interested in the code please also fill it so that we can keep you updated about the code release.**
+**The large-scale generated motions for 500k+ objects, each with diverse objectives and currently MANO and Allegro hand models, are ready to download!
+If you are interested, just fill [this form](https://forms.gle/dNwaGvtb4ppi1HZt5) to get access!
+If you are interested in the code please also fill it so that we can keep you updated about the code release.
+We will also continuously enrich the dataset and keep you updated!**

+## Dataset

 ## BibTeX Citation
 ```